 - Thai Arbitration Institute (TAI)

 - Thai Arbitration Centre (THAC)

 - Japan Commercial Arbitration Association (JCAA)

 Gavin is also a fellow of the Chartered Institute of Arbitrators (CIArb), a member of the International Chamber of Commerce (ICC) Singapore Arbitration Group and a former chairman of the International Chamber of Commerce (ICC) Thailand Arbitration Commission.

 Gavin has been recognised by reputable legal directories as a leading practitioner in his field.
 He has been listed in The Legal 500 Private Practice Arbitration Powerlist: Southeast Asia since 2022.
-Additionally, he is ranked as a Recommended Lawyer for International Arbitration by The Legal 500 Asia Pacific, 2023.
-Gavin is ranked in the 2023 edition of Chamber Asia-Pacific, and the 2023 edition of Benchmark Litigation.
+He has also been recognised in the 2023 edition of Who's Who Legal: Southeast Asia – Arbitration.
+Additionally, he has been ranked as a Recommended Lawyer for International Arbitration by The Legal 500 Asia Pacific since 2023.
+Gavin is ranked in Chambers Asia Pacific for Dispute Resolution: Arbitration, 2023-2024, and the 2023 edition of Benchmark Litigation.
 He has also been recognised for Arbitration and Mediation, and Criminal Defence by the Best Lawyers in Singapore™ since 2023.

-Gavin is qualified to practise English law and has been called to the Singapore Bar.
+Gavin is qualified to practise in England and Wales and has been called to the Singapore Bar.
 He speaks native English and conversational Japanese.

 - An Indonesian oil and gas operator defending a SIAC arbitration claim for US$218 million arising out of a Joint Operating Agreement for an oil and gas development block in Sumatra.

 - A Japanese trading company defending an ICC arbitration claim brought against it by its African JV party in connection with the distribution of Japanese manufacturer automobiles.